 There are both benefits and drawbacks to solar PPAs.
 Weigh the pros and cons against your organization’s priorities before deciding if a solar PPA is right for you.

-Pros of solar power purchase agreements
+Pros of solar PPAs

 - $0 capital investment: There’s usually no upfront cost involved in entering into a solar PPA.